christophhart/hise_documentation/introduction/tour/Readme.md

 The [Sampler Workspace](/working-with-hise/workspaces/sampler-workspace) is built all around the the [Sampler](/hise-modules/sound-generators/list/streamingsampler) Module and displays three of its tabs in one workspace.

-The main task of these tabs is to comfortly map your samples into SampleMaps, edit them to suit your needs and finally export the mapped samples into a deliverable file-format that can be shipped with your instrument.
+The main task of these tabs is to map your samples into [SampleMaps](/hise-modules/sound-generators/list/streamingsampler#sample-maps), edit them to suit your needs and finally export the mapped samples into a deliverable file-format that can be shipped with your instrument.

 General Workflow:

-- Put all the samples that you want to map into your Projects [Samples](/working-with-hise/project-management/projects-folders/samples)-Folder
+- Put all the samples that you want to map into your Projects [Sample Folder](/working-with-hise/project-management/projects-folders/samples)
 - Drag the samples from the [Filebrowser](/ui-components/floating-tiles/hise/filebrowser) into the [Sample Map Editor](/working-with-hise/workspaces/sampler-workspace/sample-map-editor) and choose one of three options to map them:
-   - [Drop Point](/working-with-hise/workspaces/sampler-workspace/sample-map-editor#drop-point), which places the samples where you drag them.
+[Drop Point](/working-with-hise/workspaces/sampler-workspace/sample-map-editor#drop-point), which places the samples where you drag them.
-   - [Pitch Detection](/working-with-hise/workspaces/sampler-workspace/sample-map-editor#pitch-detection), which automatically tries to detect the pitch of the samples.
+[Pitch Detection](/working-with-hise/workspaces/sampler-workspace/sample-map-editor#pitch-detection), which automatically tries to detect the pitch of the samples.
-   - [Filename Token Parser](/working-with-hise/workspaces/sampler-workspace/sample-map-editor#filename-token-parser), which reads the filename of your samples and maps them according to your requirements.
+[Filename Token Parser](/working-with-hise/workspaces/sampler-workspace/sample-map-editor#filename-token-parser), which reads the filename of your samples and maps them according to your requirements.

 - Edit and finetune your samples with the [Sample Editor](/working-with-hise/workspaces/sampler-workspace/sample-editor) and the [Sampler Settings](/working-with-hise/workspaces/sampler-workspace/sample-settings).
 - When you are happy with the map, save it.
 It'll appear in the SampleMap folder.
 You can now access SampleMaps with scripting[link] and play them with your instrument.
 - If you are sure that you won't change the samples anymore you can compress them into the lossless **HLAC Monolith file-format** `.ch1` (per SampleMap).
 This speeds up streaming-performance and reduces file-size.